 If you’re anticipating a job offer or a call from a client, not knowing who’s calling can make this situation worse.
 Plus, you can’t block spam callers if their numbers don’t appear.
-Tap or click here to see what the most popular phone carriers are doing about spam calls from robocallers.
+Tap or click here to see what the most popular phone carriers do about spam calls from robocallers.

 You may have heard of or used *67 to conceal your number from someone you called.
 Did you know there are similar numbers you can dial to respond to these anonymous callers?

 The first one is *69, which traces the number of the last person who called you.
-It works even for anonymous or hidden calls, so you can get the phone number and even the exact time they called.
+It works even for anonymous or hidden calls, so you can get the phone number and the exact time they called.

-Once you have that hidden phone number, you can block it on your phone so it can’t call you anymore.
+Once you have that hidden phone number, you can block it on your phone, so it can’t call you anymore.

-Calling *69 may also provide you with the option to call a number back right then and there, so if you want to confront a scam or spam caller, you can.
+Dialing *69 may also provide you with the option to call a number back right then and there, so if you want to confront a scam or spam caller, you can.
 But don’t expect to get any information from them or be removed from their list.

 When you dial *57, the information you obtain is passed along to the police.
 Your phone service will log a *57 call in a special way, so authorities can more easily locate whoever is harassing you and arrest them.

-You’re also meant to call the police right after a *57 call with a written log of the calls from your harasser so police can act.
+You’re also meant to call the police right after a *57 call with a written log of the calls from your harasser so that the police can act.
 If you feel an anonymous caller is contacting you too often, it’s worth using this number; otherwise, stick with *69.

-Note: Many phone companies charge extra for *69 and *57 calls, so don’t be surprised to see a few extra charges on your bill if you use them.
+Note: Many phone companies charge extra for *69 and *57 calls, so don’t be surprised to see a few additional charges on your bill if you use them.
 Also, not every phone company provides these services.
 Check with yours to see if it does.

 Contact your phone provider

-You can also ask for Anonymous Caller ID on a particular caller.
+More importantly, you can also ask for Anonymous Caller ID on a particular caller.
 This can help you ID spammers and let you block them on your own if you don’t want to pay for a subscription.
 Tap or click here to see how the top carriers are fighting robocallers.

 When inquiring about your carrier’s services and pricing, remember there are also third-party apps you can utilize.